-The High Priest of a New Covenant, 1-13
+The High Priest of a Better Covenant, 1-13

-Heb 8:1 The point of what we are saying is this: we do have such a high priest, who sat down at the right hand of the throne of the Majesty in heaven,
+8:1 Now the main point of what we are saying is this: We have such a high priest, one who sat down at the right hand of the throne of the Majesty in heaven, 8:2 a minister in the sanctuary and the true tabernacle that the Lord, not man, set up.

 ‘The word majesty, when applied to God, is always a declaration of his greatness and an invitation to worship.
 The same is true when the Bible speaks of God as being on high and in heaven; the thought here is not that God is far distant from us in space, but that he is far above us in greatness, and therefore is to be adored.
 “Great is the LORD, and most worthy of praise.”
 (Ps 48:1) “The LORD is the great God, the great King…Come, let us bow down in worship.”
 (Ps 95:3,6) The Christian’s instincts of trust and worship are stimulated very powerfully by knowledge of the greatness of God.’
 (Packer, Knowing God)